awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

    }
    ```
 **Note**
 To create a role alias, you must have permission to pass the token exchange IAM role to AWS IoT\.
-If you receive an error when you try to create a role alias, check that your AWS user has this permission\.
+If you receive an error message when you try to create a role alias, check that your AWS user has this permission\.
 For more information, see [Granting a user permissions to pass a role to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the *AWS Identity and Access Management User Guide*\.

 1. Create and attach an AWS IoT policy that allows your Greengrass core device to use the role alias to assume the token exchange role\.
 If you have set up a Greengrass core device before, you can attach its role alias AWS IoT policy instead of creating a new one\.
 Do the following: